-- 1. Design all components and blocks to be sufficiently ideal to achieve target performance with high yield - Reduce design requirements on components and blocks and use calibration (analog or digital) to achieve target performance with high yield - 3.
-Try to achieve ideal performance and use calibration to overcome deficiencies in design
+- 1. Design all components and blocks to be sufficiently ideal to achieve target performance with high yield (natural interpretation of output codes) - 2.
+Reduce design requirements on components and blocks and use calibration (analog or digital) to achieve target performance with high yield - Try to achieve ideal performance and use calibration to overcome deficiencies in design

-Which approach does industry almost exclusively follow today?
+Which approach does industry dominantly follow today?